LinearFold/LinearSampling/README.md

 ```

 ## Data
-We list two sequences from RNAcentral that show the overflow issue of RNAsubopt.
+We list 36 sequences from RNAcentral for runtime and memory usage benchmark,
+including 4 sequences that show the overflow issue of RNAsubopt.
-The ID and description of the sequences are:

-URS00007C400D lncRNA from 10 species

-URS00009C28A8_9606 Homo sapiens long non-coding RNA NONHSAT136811.2

-Please also find the sequences in data/ folder.
+Please find the sequences in data/ folder.